-Calendar Year: 2010/2011 Faculty: Arts & Science
+Calendar Year: 2012/2013 Faculty: Arts & Science

 What is Anthropology?
 Anthropology is the academic study of human diversity in local settings.
 The particulars of any local life, society, or culture, however, are not isolated from global processes and flows.
 Contemporary anthropology examines the material, social, and cultural conditions of human behaviour and life from this locally global perspective.
 Anthropological methods, theories, and practice reflect a history of long-term, on-the-ground, face-to-face relations between anthropologists and the diverse peoples of our world.
 Anthropology is an open-ended disciplinary project continually shaped by the differences and similarities encountered worldwide in the vast array of human experience.

-Anthropology is Unique Among the Social Sciences

-Long-term ethnographic fieldwork in these local settings is the hallmark of the anthropological approach to the study of the human condition.
+Anthropology is Unique Among the Social Sciences Long-term ethnographic fieldwork in these local settings is the hallmark of the anthropological approach to the study of the human condition.
 These lengthy periods of participant observation are accompanied by the analysis of oral, written, or electronic texts.
 In addition, anthropologists often act as advocates of the people and communities they study, working jointly with them to help them accomplish their goals.
 Anthropologists try to understand human social and cultural life in the broadest possible terms, and from many diverse points of view.
 Anthropologists compare such perspectives without delivering judgments upon them, to discover both what people have in common and what makes them different from one another.

-Anthropology Courses

-Through a wide variety of courses, the Department of Anthropology at the University of Lethbridge provides students with a strong background in the discipline, from history of the discipline to contemporary theory and practice.
+Anthropology Courses Through a wide variety of courses, the Department of Anthropology at the University of Lethbridge provides students with a strong background in the discipline, from history of the discipline to contemporary theory and practice.
 As an important part of the University's commitment to a liberal education, the program helps students to understand various societies and cultures around the globe.
 Our first- and second-year courses are intended to introduce the field and general areas of interest within it.
 Thereafter, students have an opportunity to concentrate more fully on particular topics and areas.
 Courses are offered on major cultural areas of the world such as North America, South Asia, Southeast Asia, Latin America, and Europe as well as on specific topics such as popular culture, economics, politics, the family, religion, race, the history of anthropological thought, social movements, gender, medicine, applied anthropology, political anthropology, and environment and development.

-Possible Career Paths

-A Bachelor of Arts in Anthropology can lead to a number of different careers.
+Possible Career Paths A Bachelor of Arts in Anthropology can lead to a number of different careers.
 Our students have achieved an excellent record in post-graduate studies, both in North America and in Europe.
 The B.A. in Anthropology also supplies a good foundation for professional study in social work, law, education, health, immigrant services, museum management, and development planning.
 Employment opportunities which make use of a B.A. in Anthropology include work in museums and interpretive sites, international development, marketing, communications, federal government service, and local or regional community support.

-Contact the Department

-For further information, please contact the Administrative Assistant for the Department (email: lastukach@uleth.ca | phone: 403-329-2598), who will direct you to the appropriate faculty member.

-Co-operative Education

-A Co-op option, requiring three work terms, is available.
-Students interested in the Co-operative Education/Internship program should contact the Coordinator of Co-operative Education in the Career Resources Centre (B610 | phone: 403-382-7154) for further information.
+Co-operative Education A Co-op option, requiring three work terms, is available.
+Students interested in the Co-operative Education/Internship program should contact the Coordinator of Co-operative Education in the Career Resources Centre (AH154 phone: 403-382-7154) for further information.

 This is a planning guide and not a graduation check or guarantee of course offerings.
 You should have a program check done in your final year of studies.
 Students are responsible for the accuracy of their own programs.
 The guide should be used in conjunction with the University of Lethbridge Calendar, which is the final authority on all questions regarding program requirements and academic regulations.
 Contact an Academic Advisor in the Faculty of Arts and Science for advising information.
+Anthropology